jccriado/matchingtools/doc/index.rst

 Welcome to Effective's documentation!
 =====================================

-*Effective* is a Python library for doing calculations related to Effective Field Theory.
+*Effective* is a Python library for doing symbolic calculations in Effective Field Theory.

 It provides the tools to create a Lagrangian and integrate out heavy fields at the tree level.
 It also includes functions for applying